arcadiapage/arcadiapage.github.io/_posts/2026-02-06-just-so-I-don't-forget-what-success-is.md

 - Productivity
 - Productivity & Simplicity
 layout: post
-subtitle: 'An clear vision of what success is to me'
+subtitle: 'A clear vision of what success is to me'
 ---

 Dear Arcadia,